 In the Westward Region, the Kodiak Area state-waters Pacific cod GHL is based on 12.5 percent of the annual CGOA Pacific cod ABC while the Chignik Area GHL is based on 8.75 percent of the annual CGOA ABC.
-The South Alaska Peninsula Area state-waters Pacific cod GHL is based on 25% of the WGOA Pacific cod ABC.
+The 2013 South Alaska Peninsula Area state-waters Pacific cod GHL was based on 25% of the WGOA Pacific cod ABC.
 Legal gear is limited to pot and jig gear during state-waters Pacific cod fisheries in these three areas.
-The 2012 Pacific cod GHLs were 7,118 mt in the Kodiak Area, 4,982 mt in the Chignik Area and 7,008 mt in the South Alaska Peninsula Area.
-Total state-waters Pacific cod catch in the Kodiak, Chignik and South Alaska Peninsula was 6982 mt, 4,151 mt and 6,966 mt respectively.
-In the Aleutian Islands District state-waters Pacific cod GHL is based on 3 percent of the annual BSAI Pacific cod ABC.
+The 2013 Pacific cod GHLs were 6,161 mt in the Kodiak Area, 4,312 mt in the Chignik Area and 7,070 mt in the South Alaska Peninsula Area.
+Total state-waters Pacific cod catch in the Kodiak, Chignik and South Alaska Peninsula was 3,298 mt, 3,951 mt and 7,069 mt respectively.
+In the Aleutian Islands District state-waters Pacific cod GHL is based on three percent of the annual BSAI Pacific cod ABC.
 Legal gear is limited to non-pelagic trawl, pot, longline and jig gear during state-waters the Pacific cod fishery in this area.
-Total state-waters Pacific cod catch in the Aleutian Islands was 5,598 mt.
+Total state-waters Pacific cod GHL is based on three percent of the annual BSAI Pacific cod ABC and is open to pot gear only.

-There are no bag, possession, or size limits, and no closed season for the recreational Pacific cod fishery.
-Estimates of the 2012 recreational harvest of Pacific cod are not yet available from the statewide harvest survey, but the 2011 estimates were 12,361 fish in Southeast and 35,522 fish in Southcentral Alaska.
-The average estimated annual harvest for the prior five-year period (2006-2010) was 9,761 fish in Southeast Alaska and 16,982 fish in Southcentral Alaska.
+Estimates of the 2013 recreational harvest of Pacific cod are not yet available from the statewide harvest survey, but the 2012 estimates were 10,877 fish in Southeast and 31,050 fish in Southcentral Alaska.
+The average estimated annual harvests for the prior five-year period (2007-2011) were 10,400 fish in Southeast Alaska and 22,747 fish in Southcentral Alaska.